-If the appliance is to be fitted on a wall of combustible material, there is no requirement for a sheet of fireproof material to protect the wall.
+If the appliance is to be fitted on a wall of combustible material, a sheet of fireproof material must protect the wall.

 3.9 TIMBER FRAMED BUILDINGS

 If the appliance is to be fitted in a timber framed building, it should be fitted in accordance with the Institute of Gas Engineers publication (IGE/UP/7) 'Guide for Gas Installations in Timber Frame Buildings'.